GenomicMedLab/fantasy-football-rulebook/docs/index.rst

 should be made at the rulebook `issue tracker`_.

 .. note::
    The 2022 NFL Season will kick off on Thursday, Sept.
-8, 2022.
-Team managers have been confirmed for the 2022-23 season.
+8th, 2022.
+Managers have been selected, the draft order determined, and the draft scheduled for Sept.
+6th, 2022 at 7p CT / 8p ET.

 .. toctree::
    :maxdepth: 2